Battelle/vimmmex/README.md

-to use the interpreter, open the file [vimmmex](vimmmex) in vanilla vim.  if possible, reduce the font size so that the entire file fits on the screen - this will make observing execution easier.  press ggyy@" to launch the interpreter. the default BF program calculates prime numbers, up to 100.  the numbers will appear on the output line (below "_o:") as they are calculated.  calculations are performed by copying and pasting characters while moving about the file
+to use the interpreter, open the file [vimmmex](vimmmex) in vanilla vim.  if possible, reduce the font size so that the entire file fits on the screen - this will make observing execution easier.  press gg2yy@" to launch the interpreter. the default BF program calculates prime numbers, up to 100.  the numbers will appear on the output line (below "_o:") as they are calculated.  calculations are performed by copying and pasting characters while moving about the file